AngelJumbo/sssnake/docs/sssnake.1.md

 : Speed of the game, from 1 to 20.
 (Default: 1 ).

 **-x DIMENSION, --maxX=DIMENSION**
 : Define the width of the board (minimum value of DIMENSION is 5).
+A single unit is equal to two terminal columns.

 **-y DIMENSION, --maxY=DIMENSION**
 : Define the height of the board (minimum value of DIMENSION is 5).
+A single unit is equal to one terminal row.

 **-j NUMBER, --junk=NUMBER**
 : Add random blocks of junk, levels from 1 to 10.
 (Default: 0 ).